Kailun2047/myblog/content/posts/my-first-post.md

 Hugo is fairly easy to get started with, and the basic use of it might only involve a few CLI command.
 Most of the configurations and contents can be edited by adding key-value pairs in the `config.toml` file.
 More flexible content management done through Hugo variables and functions in extra HTML files.
 I'm yet very new to Hugo, so hopefully I can dive deeper later while mataining this blog and share more of it here (stay tuned!).

 # Deployment
 A common way to deploy a personal site is to use Github pages (`username.github.io`).
-While that cound be a pretty good choice, I decided to use [Netlify](https://www.netlify.com/) as an alternative for two reasons: first, I had (almost) no experience in setting up and maintaining my own domain and I want to get my hands dirty; second, Netlify provides easy access to CI/CD, SSL certificate, etc., saving me some time to configure these on my own.
+While that cound be a pretty good choice, I decided to use [Netlify](https://www.netlify.com/) as an alternative for two reasons: first, I had little experience in setting up and maintaining my own domain and I want to get my hands dirty; second, Netlify provides easy access to CI/CD, SSL certificate, etc., saving me some time to configure these on my own.
 Netlify is easy to use.
 There's also an official tutorial to deploy Hugo site to Netlify [here](https://gohugo.io/hosting-and-deployment/hosting-on-netlify/).

 The process can be briefly described as following:
 1. Sign up on Netlify and bind a new site with the repo of your blog;